Landing pages are your job

 Use cases for landing pages

 Landing pages are the pillar of lead generation.
 Capture leads from email, social media, and search traffic at an increased rate by sending relevant customers to a targeted landing page.
-Once you’ve generated these leads, you can then segment, nurture, or pass them on to your sales team.
+So you’ve generated these leads.
+Now you can then segment, nurture, or pass them on to your sales team.

 Support for your side of the bargain

-Your offers are designed to increase engagement and drive sales.
-By implementing a landing page that trades customer contact information for access to the offer, you’ll bag more buck for your benevolence.
+Offers are designed to increase engagement and drive sales.
+You’ll bag more buck for your benevolence by implementing a landing page that trades customer contact information for access to the offer.

 Achieve better customer insight